 Crayfish and Suitable Tank Mates

 There are so many questions about – can I keep crayfish with this fish or that fish?
-Can I keep crayfish with frogs?
+Can I keep crayfish with African Dwarf Frogs?
 Can I keep them with snails?
 Are crayfish suitable for a community aquarium?
 Read more about it in my article “Can You Keep Crayfish With Other Fish?”.

 Well, the short answer is that due to the fact that they are territorial and aggressive, the best tank mate recommendations for them are none!
 Crayfish really are best kept in the same species only tank.